arcadiapage/arcadiapage.github.io/_posts/2023-02-27-how-infps-heal-and-grow-and-experiencing-trauma.md

 * [Magician \+ Sage](https://pin.it/4XEdGqR)

 Thanks for sticking with me through all of this!
 I know it’s a deep dive, but it was so rewarding to write.

-And if you feel compelled to go even deeper into the magic of working with your archetypes you may also enjoy taking my simple, yet insightful [INFP Archetype Connection Workshop.](https://payhip.com/b/1q4ld)